g-adamante/AI-InterviewInsights/README.md

 ## Limitations:

-- The recommended size for the video file is up to 1 hour.
+- The recommended size for the video file is up to 30 minutes.
 - Ensure the video file is in MP4 format.

 ## Privacy: